Sant’Antioco – Kitesurf & Wingfoil between lagoon and open sea

 An island rich in charm and contrasts: from golden sandy beaches to rocky coves, from hills covered in Mediterranean scrub to suggestive lagoons, Sant’Antioco offers breathtaking landscapes.
 The crystal clear sea and uncontaminated seabed also make it a paradise for diving and snorkeling lovers.

-As a kite spot, Is Pruinis can be considered an alternative option in specific conditions and is mainly appreciated by experienced riders looking for open-sea sessions.
+As a kitesurf spot, Is Pruinis should be considered an alternative option, suitable for experienced riders looking for open-sea sessions.

-Please note: kitesurfing at Is Pruinis (Dog Beach area) is allowed only outside the summer season, in accordance with local regulations.
+Note: kitesurfing at Is Pruinis (“Dog Beach” area) is allowed only outside the summer season, in compliance with local rules.

 Main winds